 One phrase I love is “niching down means levelling up”.
 And as you’re here, I guess you know, too, that narrowing down your niche will accelerate your business growth.
 But I totally get it… this entire finding-your-niche process is tedious and confusing.
 Don’t worry.
 I’ve got your back.

-I’ve put the 5-step SMART process together that will help you to nail down your coaching niche in under 90 minutes.
+I’ve put the 5-step SMART process together that will help you to nail down your coaching niche fast.
 So, you can tick off this task from your to-do list for good – and you’ll have the headspace to focus on the things that really matter… like connecting with prospects and spending time with your family.

 ...the nitty-gritty details of the 5-step SMART process and how it works.

 ...why your niche shouldn’t be all about your clients.

 ...the questions you need to ask yourself to uncover potential niches.

 ...the niche formula that goes above and beyond the people you’re meant to coach.

 ...the power of adding specificity to your niche on more than one occasion.

 ...which questions you must ask yourself to make ranking your potential niches a fool-proof task.

 If you apply what I share in this video, you’ll be all set to focus your marketing activities on people who are proactively looking to work with a coach just like you.
 The only remaining challenge is sticking to your niche...
 But you can do it; because you’re a brilliant coach.
 Just take one step at a time.
 So, start by watching this video.